Stevenrej/102notes/class1.md

 To me a growth mindset is being open to whatever comes your way.
 If something is not easy or familiar that usually means there is an oppurtunity for growth in that situation.

 3 Reminders to keep myself in the growth mindset:

-Stay open minded
+- Stay open minded
-trust yourself, you are always greater than you know be willing to receive help from others, you cannot do everything on your own My Link!
-(Links to an external site.)
+- trust yourself, you are always greater than you know
+- be willing to receive help from others, you cannot do everything on your own

 [Back to Home](https://stevenrej.github.io/reading-notes/)